 Those were things that I had been trained to do.

-But I’m sure my responses were inadequate to his level of pain.
+But I’m sure my responses were inadequate to his level of pain and suffering.

 But let’s be honest.

 Some life circumstances are more conducive to happiness than others.